Skip to main content

 • UNICEF tackles the root causes of the problems children face: UNICEF backs nutrition programs in over 130 countries with the support of 700 nutrition experts.

-• UNICEF encourages best practices: Exclusive breastfeeding has increased by 50 percent since the early 1980s, helping to build babies’ immunity, give them the key nutrients they need to grow and thrive and reduce their risk of obesity and diabetes later in life.
+• UNICEF encourages best practices: Exclusive breastfeeding has increased by 37 percent since 2000, helping to build babies’ immunity, give them the key nutrients they need to grow and thrive and reduce their risk of malnutrition later in life.

-• UNICEF is adaptable: Applying a community-based approach to malnutrition prevention, treatment and care, UNICEF has been able to increase the number of children reached with lifesaving support year over year.
+• UNICEF is adaptable: Applying a community-based approach to malnutrition prevention, detection, treatment and care, UNICEF has been able to reach hundreds of millions of children with services every year.

-• UNICEF gets results: Every year, millions of children with severe acute malnutrition recover after receiving treatment with UNICEF's help.
+• UNICEF gets results: Every year, millions of children with severe acute malnutrition recover after receiving ready-to-use therapeutic food and/or other forms of treatment supplied or supported by UNICEF.

-Meet The UNICEF Workers Helping Kids Around The World
+Meet UNICEF Workers Helping Kids Around The World

 Meet Anita